 When I do write, I usually get very involved with the piece at hand and dedicate a lot of time to that text — sometimes up to eight hours of working straight — so, ideally, my week has at least one day where I don’t schedule any activities.
 On my “writing days” I like to wake up late and take my time before turning on the computer.
 I find it easier to get involved in creative activities if I “chain” them, so I try to read first thing in the morning, or work on my experiments with photographs or whatever gets my brain into a creative mood.

 You are an avid reader in multiple languages.
-How does that inform your work?
+How does this inform your work?

 This question made me laugh, because actually this is often a major source of frustration for me when it comes to my writing.
 I write mainly in Spanish, but lately I’ve been experimenting with English as well.
 Sometimes I want to copy a sentence structure from another language (I read in English and German on a regular basis) and when I find I can’t say exactly what I want I often feel discouraged.
 I’ll try to turn this situation around, next time.